Gravity with extra dimensions and dark matter interpretation: Phenomenological example via Miyamoto-Nagai galaxy: Field equations

-In this case, $\rho \rightarrow \rho_N$ and the energy conditions for the disk has no exotic matter ($\rho + \sum_i P_i>0$).
 The energy-momentum tensor will be diagonal ($T^R_z=T^z_R=0$) provided $f$ has the form \bege f=\frac{C}{\sqrt{w(R)+g(z)}}, \enge where $C$ is a constant and $w(R)$ and $g(z)$ are arbitrary functions.
 Complementarily, $T^R_R$ and $T^\varphi_\varphi$ will be equal (isotropic radial and azimuthal stresses) only if $w(R)=R^2$.
 The density profile $\rho$ can now be deduced, e.g., by Miyamoto-Nagai solutions \cite{isotropic}, which represent stratifications of mass in the central bulges and in the disk parts of galaxies.
 In this case, the simplest gravitational potential that provides diagonal components is \bege \Phi(R,z)=-\frac{M}{\sqrt{R^2+(a+\sqrt{z^2+b^2})^2}}, \enge \noi where $a, b$ are positive constants.

 The corresponding three-dimensional density derived from Eq. (\ref{eq_poisson}) is \bege \rho_N(R,z)=\frac{b^2M}{4\pi}\frac{aR^2+(a+3\sqrt{z^2+b^2})(a+\sqrt{z^2+b^2})^2}{[R^2+(a+\sqrt{z^2+b^2})^2]^{5/2}(z^2+b^2)^{3/2})},\enge \noi and now the function $f(R,z)$, according to Eq. (\ref{eq_f}), is \bege f(R,z)=\frac{M}{2\sqrt{R^2+(a+\sqrt{z^2+b^2})^2}}. \enge